sciamlab/ckan-multilingual-translator/README.md

 The tool is a Single Page Application (SPA) as show in the quite self explicative screen:

 The key features are:
-* quick access and translate labels and strings of Datasets, Resources, Groups/Organizations, Tags and Dataset Extra fields
+* quick access and translate metadata string fields of Datasets, Resources, Related, Groups/Organizations, Tags and Dataset Extra
 * filtering capability by translation status or by keyword
 * easily usable by persons with translation skills only.
 * completelly decoupled from CKAN